 This “weeping” process occurs as a defence mechanism to ward off bug infestation.
 For example, as a bug burrows or finds its way into the vulnerable part of the tree, the sap drips and oozes over the intruder, immobilizing and suffocating it in a tomb of sap.
 During this time of year, there is an overabundance of “weeping” that occurs.
 Year upon year, this excess sap collects and dries on the outer surface of the tree trunk.

 HOW WE FIT INTO THAT PROCESS

 This is the point in time when we at Carina begin to harvest.
 It takes a little longer to harvest the sap by hand than it does using the modern conventional methods of tapping or ripping (literally tearing the tree apart), but the wait is well worth it.
-Our old fashion methods allow us to simply pull or lightly scrape off these dried clumps of sap, which allows the trees to remain unharmed, and in perfect health to produce more essence for years to come.
+Our old fashion methods of gathering by hand allow us to simply pull or lightly scrape off these dried clumps of sap, leaving the trees unharmed and in perfect health to produce more essence for years to come.

-Mother Nature has blessed our forests with a multitude of natural and organic healing alternatives.
-Botanical Tree Essence is one of them and we are extremely proud and grateful to be recognized as “modern pioneers” in this helpful holistic re-discovery.
+Mother Nature has blessed our forests with a multitude of organic healing ingredients - botanical tree essence is one of them and we are extremely proud and grateful to be recognized as “modern pioneers” in rediscovering these helpful essences.